josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 and/or change elements in that file.
 You would need a serial (`db9`) port in order to interact with the terminal.

+rqu1: has put [dumps up of two the EPROMs][25]: one from the battery controller, one from the modem.
+The modem is interesting as that's a form of networking: ran strings on the firmware of TSx, found the company/brand, WaveLAN, that makes PC WiFi cards, with 2.4GHz Wifi.

 Joe and Schuyler focused on getting the firmware off the TSx via the JTAG interface, which allows access to the chip and system.
 To do this, Joe and crew first found out that this is an ARMv5 chip design,